Two charged in Connellsville fatal shooting, kidnap of teen

 Greenawalt-Bradshaw and Jay were each charged with criminal homicide, criminal conspiracy to commit criminal homicide, kidnapping and criminal conspiracy to commit kidnapping around noon before Fayette County Magisterial District Judge Ronald Haggerty Jr.

 Jay was arraigned and committed to the Fayette County Prison without bond.
-Bradshaw was expected to be arraigned Tuesday evening, police said.
+Greenawalt-Bradshaw was expected to be arraigned Tuesday evening, police said.

 (0) comments